2020 Tarlac shooting: Social media

-A day after the incident, numerous netizens and celebrities condemned the killings on social media with the hashtags #StopTheKillingsPH, #PulisAngTerorista ("Police Are Terrorists"), #EndPoliceBrutality and #JusticeForSonyaGregorio dominating on Twitter in the Philippines, as well as in Singapore and Dubai.
+A day after the incident, numerous netizens and celebrities condemned the killings on social media with the hashtags #StopTheKillingsPH, #PulisAngTerorista ("Police are the Terrorists"), #EndPoliceBrutality and #JusticeForSonyaGregorio dominating on Twitter in the Philippines, as well as in Singapore and Dubai.

 Personal information, including photos of Elisha Nuezca, also circulated on social media.
 This caused UNICEF Philippines to issue a public advisory to discourage the spread of such information on social media where Elisha has been "repeatedly vilified and verbally abused".

 Government

 Interior Secretary Eduardo Año condemned the incident, vowing the government would file the criminal cases against Nuezca.
 Año also added that the incident should not lead the condemnation of the entire police.
 Presidential Spokesperson Harry Roque said that President Rodrigo Duterte, who supports the police under his administration, will not protect Nuezca because of his crimes.
 Duterte himself watched the viral video of the shooting.
 Senator Bong Go said that Duterte was angered at the incident.
 Malacañang vowed to bring justice for the victims of the shooting.
 On the same day, Duterte ordered the PNP to make sure that the suspect face punishment.
 The president characterized Nuezca as "sick in the head".
 Duterte added that he will not condone police officers who commit such crimes.
 Police Captain Ariel Buraga of Bato, Catanduanes was relieved from duty after he commented on social media justifying the shooting of the Gregorios.

 On December 22, PNP Chief Debold Sinas personally visited the wake of the Gregorios.